 BubbleBusters: tackling medical isolation

-Many children with cancer-related immunodeficiency can’t go to school for months or even years because of a high infection risk – which means they’re no longer able to learn and play with their friends when they need them most.
+Many children with immunity deficiencies (eg cancer-related) can’t go to school for months or sometimes years because of a high infection risk – which means they’re no longer able to learn and play with their friends when they need them most.

 The specialist desktop robots that we use in our BubbleBusters project have their own personalities and take the child’s place in the classroom and playground.
 The child is able to hear, see and speak to their friends and teacher from their home or hospital bed using a mobile phone or tablet.